mattermost/docs/source/about/cloud-subscriptions.rst

 To cancel your subscription, please `contact us <https://customers.mattermost.com/cloud/contact-us>`__.

-How much does Mattermost Cloud cost?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Mattermost Cloud Professional is $10 USD per user, per month as a pay-as-you-go subscription.
-If you have over 1000 users, please contact us for a quote.
-* Mattermost Cloud Enterprise is an annual subscription.
-Please contact us for a quote.

-How can customers trial Mattermost Cloud?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Mattermost Cloud Professional plan includes a 14-day free trial.
-* Mattermost Cloud Enterprise offers a discounted proof-of-concept program for a 60-day period.
-The proof-of-concept program includes a dedicated Customer Engineer.

 When will support for other regions be available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Cloud Enterprise will support data residency based on feedback from our customers.
-We appreciate feedback from our customers on regional support for both editions.
+We appreciate feedback from our customers on regional support.

 How is Mattermost Cloud secured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Cloud has encryption at-rest and in-transit.
 We're SOC2 Type 1 certified and working towards SOC2 Type 2.

 Mattermost Cloud Enterprise is available to be deployed in a private environment within an AWS VPC dedicated to a single customer.
 This architecture provides the isolation and security of an on-premises deployment while ensuring consistent performance and uptime of your Mattermost workspace.
+Please contact sales for more inforamtion on this option.

 What are the alternatives, and why should customers choose Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Other SaaS offerings are closed-source and focus on a very broad use case.
 Mattermost Cloud is built on our open source core offering, allowing customers to view our source code and have a high degree of transparency into Mattermost development processes.
 Mattermost provides a DevOps-centric offering and has deep integrations and workflows that help builders and operators be more effective.

 Mattermost Cloud Enterprise is available to be deployed in a private environment within an AWS VPC dedicated to a single customer.
 Other SaaS offerings are multi-tenant, meaning customers share resources.
+Please contact sales for more inforamtion on this option.

 Is Mattermost Cloud Enterprise a dedicated instance run on AWS systems?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, Mattermost Cloud Enterprise is a dedicated Mattermost environment running in a dedicated AWS account with separate infrastructure for that customer specifically, i.e. separate database, separate VMs, separate Kubernetes cluster.
+Mattermost Cloud Enterprise can be deployed as a dedicated Mattermost environment running in a dedicated AWS account with separate infrastructure for that customer specifically, i.e. separate database, separate VMs, separate Kubernetes cluster.
+Please contact sales for more inforamtion on this option.

 How is customer data in Mattermost Cloud Enterprise encrypted?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^